borispulyer/tiny-node-api/README.md

 ## Examples of filter functions

-Below are ready-to-use filter function examples you can drop into your `filter` directory (the path is controlled by `SERVER_PATH_FILTER`, default `project-root/filter`).
+Below are ready-to-use filter function examples you can drop into your `filter` directory (the path is controlled by `SERVER_PATH_FILTER`, default `CWD/filter`, _CWD_ is the current working directory).

 ### Example: `filter/userById.js` — Select a single item by `{id}`